 Why do you need that?
 This is where it gets fun!

-If you follow how Slack and Atlassian engages with the customer, the people to people engagement starts after certain customers buy.
+If you follow how Slack and Atlassian engage with the customer, the people to people engagement starts after certain customers buy.
 The act of low-risk buying allows the selling company to get a “beachhead” on the account.
 At that point, the seller can see how the account develops, who they are, what is their potential, etc. At this point, you can address the complications of the customer buying process.
 The difference is that you are already an incumbent supplier.
 Both Slack and Atlassian have functions like an “Enterprise Advocate” that have the role of “helping” the customer find new applications, cross-sell, up-sell, and expand.
 Remember, you landed there by being low key and under the radar.
 Suddenly, you have proven your concept and have an account coach without even having direct contact with them.
 Now you have to sell and expand your beachhead.
 Otherwise you are in danger losing the account.
 It is easy to get in, it is just as easy to lose it.

 That is right, the salesperson is not dead, it is just that sales begins later in the customer life-cycle.